-For example, if you use a cash out refinance to pay for a car that you’ll keep for six years, the interest rate will often be much lower than the rate on a new car loan, but you could be paying back the amount on the refinance loan.
+For example, if you use a cash out refinance to pay for a car that you’ll keep for six years, the interest rate could be much lower than the rate on a new car loan, but you might spend 24 additional years paying back the amount on the refinance loan.

-What are alternatives to a cash-out refinance?
+What are alternatives to a cash out refinance?

 Home equity loan

 Another option for accessing the equity you’ve built in your home is to take out a home equity loan.
 While a cash out refinance replaces your current mortgage with new terms, a home equity loan can be an additional fixed rate loan.

 Usually, a traditional cash out refinance has closing costs that can amount to hundreds or even thousands of dollars.
 If you choose Discover Home Loans as your lender, you don’t have to worry about these extra costs.
 We offer home equity loans and mortgage refinances with no appraisal fees, no origination fees, and no closing costs.

 Home equity line of credit (HELOC)

 A home equity line of credit (HELOC) more closely resembles revolving debt like a credit card.